 Disturbed by this reality, Dr. Shirota aspired to advance preventive medicine, which aims to help people avoid sickness, and started down the path of micro-organism research.
 In his research, he discovered that lactic acid bacteria suppress harmful bacteria in the intestines, and he succeeded in strengthening and culturing a strain of lactic acid bacteria for the first time in the world.
-This strain is now known as Lactobacillus casei strain Shirota.
+From April 2020, classified as Lacticaseibacillus paracasei strain Shirota.

 Dr. Shirota then developed an inexpensive, good-tasting beverage, together with volunteers, so that as many people as possible could benefit from this lactobacillus, and released it under the trademark Yakult in 1935.